gwen001/dnsexpire/README.md

 # dnsexpire
-PHP tool to test CNAME expiration date of a given domain list
+PHP tool to test CNAME expiration date of a subdomain list
 Note that this is an automated tool, manual check is still required.

 ```